datacarpentry/datacarpentry.github.io/_posts/2016-12-05-hand-crafted-databases.md

 example
 [Figure 1 here](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005097#pcbi-1005097-g001)).
 Not all tables have to be for tracking physical objects (e.g. plant samples, fungal cultures) though.
-One of conventions I found useful was to have a table to track the events or actions that occurred to objects.
+One of the conventions I found useful was to have a table to track the events or actions that occurred to objects.
 So for example, there was one table for fungal cultures, and another for culture events.
 In the events table, I logged